 Early History of the Butrum family

-Another 431 words (31 lines of text) covering the years 1168, 1296 and 1482 are included under the topic Early Butrum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Butrum research.
+Another 216 words (15 lines of text) covering the years 1168, 1296 and 1482 are included under the topic Early Butrum History in all our PDF Extended History products and printed products wherever possible.